 Favorite spot to hang out – My husband and I are huge fans of the Solarium.
 We enjoy spending our mornings lounging, catching some sun and reading a good book.
 In the evenings, and this one is a new one for me, I have really become a fan of Vintages.
 It’s a wine bar in Central Park.
 I just love the wine bar vibe.

 Brian’s favorite was Playmaker’s!
 He spent the first two days of our trip watching football.
-That’s okay though, our K.C.
+That’s okay, though, our K.C.
 Chiefs are headed to the Super Bowl!

 Favorite spot to people watch – Gosh there are so many good spots on this ship.
 I think the middle of the pool deck is always great for people watching.
 I also find that you can be easily entertained by others anywhere on the Boardwalk or while sitting at Cafe Promenade.

-New favorite drink – I’m probably late to this party but I really enjoyed the Passion Spritz!
-We became fans of the Aperol Spritz during our time in Italy and I think the Passion Spritz is even more to my liking.
-Thank you Vodka. 😉
+New favorite drink – I’m probably late to this party, but I really enjoyed the Passion Spritz!
+We became fans of the Aperol Spritz during our time in Italy, and I think the Passion Spritz is even more to my liking.
+Thank yo,u Vodka. 😉

 Passion Spritz – Aperol, vodka, passion fruit syrup, lemon juice, and sparkling wine

 What I appreciate about the smaller class of ships is their design relationship that brings IN the ocean views.
 I love to sit with a book and stare out at the ocean.
 It’s so peaceful.
 If this is your #1 reason that you love cruising, stick to the smaller ships.
-While I prefer the Oasis Class, I’m sure you could spend and entire day roaming the ship and not see the ocean.
+While I prefer the Oasis Class, I’m sure you could spend an entire day roaming the ship and not see the ocean.

 Related Posts:

 Okay, cruise friends, that wraps up this Symphony of the Seas cruise review.
 Have you sailed on Symphony or another Oasis Class ship?
-Let me know your thoughts in the comments below or join the conversation on Facebook.

 Let’s Connect